pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sg:`scale(factor_and_origin) -> Line`

-         Returns a new `Line` which is scaled by the given factor from the specified origin with 0.0 being the startpoint, 0.5 being the center and 1.0 being the end point.
+         Returns a new `Line` which is scaled by the given factor from the specified origin with 0.0 being the starting point, 0.5 being the center and 1.0 being the end point.
          The original `Line` is not modified.

          .. versionadded:: 2.5.3